roystondz/DSA/README.md

 ## Search in a rotated Array
 - We make use of binary search algo here (log n)
 - First we see if the left half or right half is sorted
-- If the left half is sorted and also the element lies between them correspondingly change end else vice versa
+- If the left half is sorted and also the element lies between them (left half) correspondingly change end else vice versa
-- If the right half is sorted and also the element lies between them correspondingly change start else vice versa
+- If the right half is sorted and also the element lies between them (left half) correspondingly change start else vice versa
 - [code](https://github.com/roystondz/DSA/blob/main/33RotatedArray.cpp)